Royal Horse Guards: Origins and history

-Under the new instructions started by William Blathwayt, Secretary at War, the Blues became a very respectable regiment, its commissions sought after.
-Officers were encouraged to move around with the regiment to avoid fraternization with the locals.
-But the attraction of commissions led to purchasing.
-Preference and place were dependent on private means.
-The Blues ranked as the second Cavalry regiment, so on the death of Charles II in February 1685 it was recalled to do policing duties in London.
-John Churchill, later Earl of Marlborough deserted the royal household to greet the Prince of Orange in 1688.
+Early duties focused on internal policing and domestic security, with three troops based primarily in Canterbury, Southwark, and Bagshot.
+When James II of England succeeded in February 1685 it was recalled to do policing duties in London.
+John Churchill, later Earl of Marlborough deserted the royal household to greet William, Prince of Orange in 1688.
 The following year The Blues were part of the allied army that defeated the French at Walcourt, near Charleroi, when they charged the best French infantry, leaving 2,000 dead.